EGO-Tech/starbase-ships/flipper/USAGE.md

 Approach an asteroid by pointing the center rangefinder at an asteroid and activating `Approach`.
 This will guide the ship to around 2m of the asteroid. `Cargo` will activate the cargo lock beams.

 All these can be done the automated `Load` function on **the pilot center console**.
 Point the rangefinder at the asteroid you wish to load and activate `Load`.
 This is activate `Approach` and `Scan` as well as smartly activating the `Cargo` when the asteroid is in place.

-## Other Stuff

-### Timer

-On the pilot left console there is a `Timer` panel which acts as a timer.
-It will run when the ship is active and show total time in years, weeks, days, hours, minutes and seconds.
-To reset the timer, use your universal tool (`U` key) and clear the value of the `Timer` field.